BrittniKarat/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+    - Functional components are stateless and only perform simple non-dynamic actions.
+    - Stateful components are dynamic and include stateful logic

-2. When does a componentWillMount function be called?
+2. When will a componentWillMount function be called?
 What about a componentWillUpdate?
+    - a componentWillMount function will be called after the parent function renders
+    - a componentDidUpdate function will be called when the conditions inside are met.

 3. Define stateful logic.
+    - Stateful logic is logic that modifies and/or changes state to make code more dynamic.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+    - Arrange - The start of our testing that set up the targeted component
+    - Act - The actions that perform the work for the test, such as finding elements, imitating user interaction, etc
+    - Assert - The way in which we test if our work is successful, whether that includes things being seen and/or not seen by design